COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 WHAT IS CRPS?

-The mainstays of CRPS treatment are early detection and aggressive treatment by pain specialists.
+The mainstays of CRPS treatment are making an early diagnosis and starting multimodal treatments by pain specialists.

 WHO GETS CRPS?